 Add the eggs and mix on low until combined.

-In a separate bowl, add the four, sea salt, baking powder and yellow food dye (if using) and whisk together.
+In a separate bowl, add the four, sea salt, and baking powder and whisk together.

 Add to the mixing bowl and mix on low until combined into a cookie dough.